TL;DR

 Who benefits from a centralized IT Service Desk?

-IT, HR, facilities, legal, procurement, and finance, all functions that process internal requests, benefit from unified systems.
+IT, HR, facilities, legal, procurement, and finance, all functions that process internal requests, benefit from unified systems and advanced service desk capabilities that deliver fast, accurate, and personalized support tailored to each department’s needs.

 Is this only for technical teams?